Maximilian Marterer

-Maximilian Marterer (born 15 June 1995) is a German tennis player.
-He has a career high ATP singles ranking of world No. 45, achieved in August 2018.
+Maximilian Marterer (born 15 June 1995) is a German professional tennis player.
+He has a career-high ATP singles ranking of world No. 45, achieved in 13 August 2018.

 Professional career

-2015: ATP debut
+2015-2017: ATP and top 100 debuts, Maiden Challenger title

-Marterer made his ATP main draw debut at the MercedesCup in Stuttgart where he was given a wildcard into the singles event.
+Marterer made his ATP main draw debut at the 2015 MercedesCup in Stuttgart where he was given a wildcard into the singles event.

-2016: Maiden Challenger title

-Marterer won his first ATP Challenger Tour singles title at the Morocco Tennis Tour in Meknes.
+Marterer won his first ATP Challenger Tour singles title at the 2016 Morocco Tennis Tour in Meknes.

-2017: Top 100 debut

 Marterer entered the world's top 100 for the first time, becoming world No. 100 on 16 October 2017.

-2018: First ATP semifinal and top 50
+2018-2020: First ATP semifinal, French Open fourth round and top 50

 At the Australian Open, Marterer won his first ATP main draw match after losing 14 first round matches in a row.
 He defeated compatriot Cedrik-Marcel Stebe in straight sets.
 In the second round, he upset former top-10 player Fernando Verdasco in a five-setter before losing to Tennys Sandgren in the next round.

 At the Sofia Open, he reached his first ATP quarterfinal, where he lost to eventual champion Mirza Bašić in three sets.

-He reached his first ATP semifinal at the BMW Open in Munich.
+He reached his first ATP semifinal at the BMW Open in Munich where he lost to sixth seed Philipp Kohlschreiber.

 At the French Open, he defeated American Ryan Harrison in straight sets in the first round to set up a second round clash against seeded teenager Denis Shapovalov.
 For both players it was their first appearance at the French Open, but it was Marterer who triumphed in four sets to reach the third round for the second consecutive Grand Slam.
 His run extended to the fourth round with a straight sets win over Jürgen Zopp.
 There, he lost to world No. 1 Rafael Nadal.

-2021: Back to top 200
+2021: Back to Grand Slams and top 200

-Ranked outside the top 200 at No. 215, he qualified for the 2021 French Open but lost to Filip Krajinovic in the first round.
+Ranked outside the top 200 at No. 215, he qualified for the 2021 French Open but lost to Filip Krajinović in the first round.

-Ranked World No. 209, he qualified for the main draw at the 2021 US Open after two years of absence but lost also in the first round to Steve Johnson in a tight four sets match.
+Ranked World No. 209, he qualified for the main draw at the 2021 US Open after two years of absence but lost in the first round to Steve Johnson in a tight four-set match.

 2022: Back to top 150

-He qualified for two Grand Slams at the 2022 Australian Open, after 2 years of absence, and the 2022 Wimbledon Championships after 3 years of absence at the All England Club where he won his first round match at this Major defeating Aljaž Bedene before losing to 23rd seed Frances Tiafoe.
+He qualified for two Grand Slams, the 2022 Australian Open after two years of absence, and the 2022 Wimbledon Championships after three years of absence at the All England Club, where he won his first round match at this Major defeating Aljaž Bedene before losing to 23rd seed Frances Tiafoe.
 He also qualified for the last Major of the year at the US Open.